niil87/Autonomous_Navigation_UCSD/README.md

       b.
 Additional image processing for color detection [ we failed to implement real time string recognition using Tesseract due to low processing power ] along with images used for autonomous nagivation.

+This repo contains source code for text recognition from images.

+There is another repo that contains the source code for autonomous driving. https://github.com/wingz0c/ucsdrobocar04